dstar4138/emp_draft/src/yapsy/README.txt

   	 - This means we ran 2to3 on it, and added some of our own changes
   - Added some logging data to make smtg debugging a little easier
   - Removed some unused files to reduce smtg download size.
+  - Added the ability to pass parameters when initiating plugins.
+  	 - we use this to pass the message handler and for giving the plugins some variables we pulled from the config file on start up

 To see a complete change list, see the git commit log.